 As a business owner, you strive to limit your operating costs.
-By managing your office’s energy utilization, you can not only save significant amounts of money but can also create a more productive and positive atmosphere for your employees.
+By managing your office’s energy use, you will save on energy costs while also creating a more productive and positive atmosphere for your employees and clients.

-To get you started, here are a few ways to minimize your office energy expenditure:
+To get you started, here are a few ways to minimize your office energy costs: